Xmick01/MITRE-ATT-CK-Framework-Implementation-Project/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

-The MITRE Attack Framework Project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The MITRE ATT&CK Framework Project aimed systematically improve an organization’s threat detection, response, and overall cybersecurity defenses by leveraging the MITRE ATT&CK Framework to identify, understand, and mitigate adversary tactics and techniques.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]